-- 1. Waive the reading of the Ordinance and adopt by title only Urgency Ordinance No. 973-2021 of the City of Fort Bragg rescinding Interim Ordinance No. 964-2021 which placed a moratorium on the approval of applications for Formula Businesses in the Inland Zoning District of Fort Bragg. - 2.
-Please note that a four-fifths vote is required for adoption of the Interim Urgency Ordinance.
+1. Receive report and consider introducing by title only and waiving the first reading of Ordinance No. 974-2021 rescinding Interim Ordinance No. 964-2021 which placed a moratorium on the approval of applications for Formula Businesses in the Inland Zoning District of Fort Bragg.